 He has chaired several animal law continuing legal education (“CLE”) conferences hosted by the WSBA, spoken at over fifty CLEs around the nation, all on the subject of animal law, including in New Mexico, Georgia, Louisiana, Michigan, Connecticut, Massachusetts, and Florida.

 Since first joining a superior court arbitration panel in 2006, Mr. Karp now sits on such panels in Mason, Thurston, Kitsap, Pierce, King, Snohomish, Skagit, and Whatcom Counties.
+He has served as an arbitrator throughout Washington over a dozen times.
 Mr. Karp also has served as a mediator for-hire to resolve animal-related disputes.

-Mr. Karp and his wife have been vegan for thirteen and twenty-one years, respectively, and care for three cats, ages 3, 5, 17.
+Mr. Karp and his wife have been vegan for fifteen and twenty-three years, respectively, and care for three cats, ages 5, 7, and 19.